|San José State University|

 Here is a visual depiction of nucleon structure.

-A positive pion consists of an up quark and an anti-down quark.
+A positive pion consists of an Up quark and an anti-Down quark.
 In terms of the quark color terminology the color of the anti-quark is the anti-color of the color of the quark.
 The anti-color is basically the color complementary to the color so over all the meson in white (color neutral).
-If the color attribute corresponds to quark radius then the radius of the anti-quark just has to be different from the radius of the quark.

 Here is a visual depiction of meson structure.